tylerkennedy/DontTextHugo/content/blog/does-iphone-have-junk-folder-for-text-messages.md

     relative: false
 ---

-If you use email then you are already familar with how spam and junk folders work.
+If you use email then you are already familiar with how spam and junk folders work.
 Whenever you receive an unwanted spam email, your inbox automatically moves the junk mail straight to the junk folder.

 When your inbox misses a junk email and fails to move it to the junk folder automatically, you can mark the email as spam yourself and move it to the junk folder.
 Over time, your inbox will get smarter and keep sorting more of the junk mail into the junk folder.